Tate Rodemaker: Southern Miss

 On January 6, 2024, Rodemaker announced that he would transfer to Southern Miss.
 He was named as the starting quarterback for the 2024 season opener.

 On December 5, 2024, Rodemaker announced that he would enter the transfer portal for the second time.

 Western Carolina

 On May 16, 2025, Rodemaker announced that he would transfer to Western Carolina.
+However, he was not on Western Carolina's 2025 roster.